Guidebook: Building customer satisfaction through analytics

-How does Retail Analytics work?
+How does Store Analytics work?

 Even if the device does not share any information about its owner, the seller may develop an image of what individual people are doing when walking around the shop.
 How many clients made it to the second floor?
 How much time do people spend within a specific area?
-How long do the Clients wait before they visit the shop again?
+How long do the clients wait before they visit the shop again?

-It is useful in order to understand widely defined shopping habits and intervene through informed communication with the Client in the shop.
-Instead of communicating with the Client during the time planned by the shop owner (as it is often the case), it may take place at a time which is suitable for the Client.
+It is useful in order to understand widely defined shopping habits and intervene through informed communication with the client in the shop.
+Instead of communicating with the client during the time planned by the shop owner (as it is often the case), it may take place at a time which is suitable for the client.
 Sending text messages when a sale takes place is an effective marketing tactic.
 Sending e-mails every month may be an excellent drop campaign.
 Even the good, old fashioned mail may increase traffic in a local shop.
-Now try to imagine a more Client-oriented message sent via, for instance, the WhatsApp messenger, asking the Clint if he needs help when the Retail Analytics can see that the client has spent the last 15 minutes in the sofa department.
+Now try to imagine a more client-oriented message sent via, for instance, the WhatsApp messenger, asking the Clint if he needs help when the Retail Analytics can see that the client has spent the last 15 minutes in the sofa department.
 Of course, associating MAC addresses with physical persons requires a certain degree of effort but it is possible.

-So, how to track a MAC address anonymously in order to personalize communication with the Client?
+So, how to track a MAC address anonymously in order to personalize communication with the client?

 As more data is being collected, the MAC address ceases to be an unimportant number.
-Instead, it begins to represent behaviours of a real person.
+Instead, it begins to represent behaviors of a real person.
 Even though at this stage it is not possible to identify the phone’s owner, an image of who they are can be developed.

-Companies such as Billenium help retailers with not only registering what goes on in their own shops but also with working with collective data originating from many locations.
+Companies such as Billennium help retailers with not only registering what goes on in their own shops but also with working with collective data originating from many locations.
 It enables shop owners to see what individual persons and groups do in other locations.
 When analysing a wider set of data, even gender or age category can be determined, perhaps even the aim of the person visiting a particular shop.

-Regardless of whether the data is being collected in many locations or over a longer period of time in one location, as it is being collected, it becomes useful in developing more personalized communication which may increase sales and Client satisfaction.
+Regardless of whether the data is being collected in many locations or over a longer period of time in one location, as it is being collected, it becomes useful in developing more personalized communication which may increase sales and client satisfaction.